dreeves/calpuz/README.md

 ```

-Additional by not considering piece placements that block tunnels:
+Additional pruning by not considering piece placements that block tunnels:

 Tunnels are when you find a deadend (cell with 0 or 1 vacant neighbor; aka nadir) and follow it until there's more than one possible neighbor to move to (and stopping if you hit uq cells, as in cave detection above).